Community television: Brazil

 In Brazil, in the 1980s, it appeared as a Free TV, also called Street TV, characterized by the production of educational-cultural videos for exhibition in a closed circuit or in public square, as a proposal of the struggles for redemocratization of the country.

 Today, a community television are operated across by Conditional Access Service (pay-TV), a public concession for free use by nongovernmental entities, in the cable TV system or in the Citizenship Channel (in terrestrial digital TV).

 There are about 90 TVs.
 Each television is formed by an association of entities.
 It is a channel provided for in Brazilian laws: No. 8977/1995 and No. 12485/2011.

 Canada

 Most community channels in Canada are owned and operated by cable companies, as a requirement of license imposed by the Canadian Radio-television and Telecommunications Commission (CRTC).
 However, due to the state of concentration of media ownership in Canada, whereby the vast majority of Canada's conventional television stations are now owned by national media conglomerates and offer very little locally oriented programming, terrestrial community channels began to emerge in the 2000s in many smaller markets not directly served by their own commercial television stations.
 Community channels of this latter type are generally operated by local non-profit groups.

 Indonesia

 Since late 2002, community television in Indonesia is regulated as Community Broadcasting Institution (Indonesian: Lembaga Penyiaran Komunitas or LPK).
+One of the oldest local TV channels in Indonesia, Publik Khatulistiwa TV, first originated as a community television before it became a limited company in 2001.